argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 ## Define dataset settings

+!!! tip
+    Instead of defining your own custom settings, you can use some of our pre-built templates for text classification, ranking and rating.
+Learn more [here](../reference/argilla/settings/settings.md#creating-settings-using-built-in-templates).

 ### Fields

 The fields in a dataset consist of one or more data items requiring annotation.
 Currently, Argilla supports plain text and markdown through the `TextField` and images through the `ImageField`, though we plan to introduce additional field types in future updates.